PA Video Series Fills Gaps in Teenage Sexual Education

 “When informed, these young women understand that certain decisions come with risks and have consequences,” says Howard.
 “When these young women are educated appropriately, they are more confident in their decisions and actions.”

-At AAPA18, PAs will have the opportunity to choose from over 100 different CME sessions including Case Studies in HIV Management for the Primary Care and OB/GYN Clinician and MTE: Sexually Transmitted Infection Medical Update.
+At AAPA 2020, PAs will have the opportunity to choose from more than 100 different CME sessions including HIV Prevention and PrEP, Sexual Transmitted Infections, and Latest Trends in Contraception.
 Certain sessions will also be available online through Learning Central for CME credit after conference.